dsdanielpark/hf-transllm/README.md

 <br>

 ## Customized Inference
-Customizing the inference process for unique tokenizers or inference needs is possible.
+Customizing the inference process for unique prompt template or inference is possible.
 For advanced customization, add a translation module before and after the Hugging Face inference code.

 ### Custom Inference Example
 ```python